|

 served as a senior academic adviser.

-faculty and alumni alike talk about how kind and open Jackson is.
+alumni alike talk about how kind and open Jackson is.
+Invariably

-Invariably they use the words "energy" and "enthusiasm"
+they use the words "energy" and "enthusiasm" when describing him

-addition to the many outings that are part of his courses, holds
+the many outings that are part of his courses, holds barbecues for

-warm and he's accessible," says Rosalind Rosenberg, professor
+accessible," says Rosalind Rosenberg, professor of history at

-of history at Barnard and a friend of Jackson's who credits him
+Barnard and a friend of Jackson's who credits him with making her

-with making her feel especially welcome and comfortable in her first
+feel especially welcome and comfortable in her first few years at

-few years at the University.
-"At a big university, the people
+the University.
+"At a big university, the people who can connect

-who can connect quickly are valuable resources.
-He's always thinking
+quickly are valuable resources.
+He's always thinking up these

-up these folksy things to do.
-The southern tradition of hospitality
+folksy things to do.
+The southern tradition of hospitality means a

 It

-says Suzy Shuster '94, who had Jackson as an academic adviser and
+Shuster '94, who had Jackson as an academic adviser and became

-became close to him when she took his seminar on New York City.
+close to him when she took his seminar on New York City.
+She fondly

-you like you're friends sitting in the living room in front of a
+you're friends sitting in the living room in front of a fire.
+He

-fire.
-He might even throw in a couple of expletives or jokes for
+might even throw in a couple of expletives or jokes for effect.
+He

-effect.
-He always knows how to find stories to get his point across."
+always knows how to find stories to get his point

 Like